-CyberKnife and linear accelerator treatments are described below.
-You may have a combination of these treatments.
-Your team of doctors (surgeons and oncologists) will decide which treatment or combination of treatments is right for you based on the size and shape of your metastases.
+CyberKnife and a linear accelerator are described below

+You may have a combination of these treatments:

+Your team of doctors (surgeons and oncologists) will decide which treatment or combination of treatments is right for you based on the size and shape of your cancer.
 Your doctor will discuss the options with you in clinic.
 Occasionally, we may recommend starting the radiotherapy planning process and then, based on findings, decide the best option for you.
 If this is the case, we will ask you to come back to clinic so we can update you prior to your treatment starting.

-What is stereotactic ablative body radiotherapy (SABR)?
+What is Stereotactic Ablative Body Radiotherapy (SABR)?